-PSAT, SAT, and ACT: The New School does not require submission of SAT or ACT scores for applications to be considered complete.
-Should you feel your SAT or ACT test scores are beneficial to your application, you may submit them for our consideration.
+SAT, ACT and SAT Subjects: The New School does not require submission of SAT, SAT Subject Tests or ACT scores for applications to be considered complete.
+Should you feel your SAT, SAT Subject Test or ACT test scores are beneficial to your application, you may submit them for our consideration.
 Note: Homeschool applicants must submit standardized test scores from the either the SAT or ACT.
-Homeschool applicants may submit two standardized subject test results in lieu of the SAT.
+Homeschool applicants may submit two SAT Subject Test results in lieu of the SAT.
 The SAT institution code is 2521.
 The ACT code is 2828.

 TOEFL, IELTS, and PTE: All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
 The minimum score required for TOEFL (IB) is 100, for IELTS is 7.0, and for PTE is 68.
 Our TOEFL institution code is 2521.